By Shannan Painter on | No Comments

-I have to confess, even with a background in Accounting and Finance, I have often resisted budgeting for my own household, because it seemed like a lot of work!
-In all actuality, budgeting is very simple AND it can bring MORE freedom and LESS STRESS to your spending habits.
+I have to confess, even with a background in Accounting and Finance, I have often resisted budgeting for my own household because it seemed like a lot of work!
+In all actuality, budgeting is very simple, AND it can bring MORE freedom and LESS STRESS to your spending habits.
 Whether your household brings in $500,000 or $25,000, budgeting can be the tool that helps you acquire and increase wealth for your family.
 (Or maybe, as a starter, just help you sleep better at night!)

-If you are a salaried employee you know your monthly income, so this process will be a bit easier.
-If you are self-employed the budgeting process presents a unique challenge due to the fact that a self-employed person’s income can vary greatly from month-to-month and/or season to season.
+If you are a salaried employee, you already know your monthly income, so this process will be a bit easier.
+If you are self-employed, the budgeting process presents a unique challenge because a self-employed person’s income can vary significantly from month to month and/or season to season.

-Once you know (for salaried employee) or have an estimate of your monthly income, there are several tools available that you can use to allocate funds to different categories.
+Once you know (for salaried employees) or have an estimate of your monthly income, there are several tools available that you can use to allocate funds to different categories.
 I really like using Dave Ramsey's guideline percentages.

 Here are his recommendations:

-Once you get started, keep these few tips in mind: (also from Dave Ramsey)
+Once you get started, keep these few tips in mind (also from Dave Ramsey):

 Spend every dime on paper before the month begins.

 Over-fund your groceries category.
 Most people underfund this category.

 Husbands (if applicable) need to loosen up and quit using the budget as a whipping tool on their wives.

 If married, spouses need to work on their budget together.
 The preacher said, "... and you are ONE."